Who Is Erika Jayne’s Son Tommy Zizzo?

 “I think that’s what makes marriage work — when you allow each other to be strong in their chosen profession; when you support each other and love each other,” Erika Jayne explained to the magazine.

 “They broke the mold when they made Tom for sure,” she continued.
 “Tom is an incredibly special human being.
-He’s not only a great husband — he’s also a great father, a great friend, a great mentor, and a hell of a f—ing lawyer.
+He’s not only a great husband — he’s also a great father, a great friend, a great mentor, and a hell of a f**ing lawyer.
 He’s so good.”

 To see more of Erika Jayne, tune into tonight’s episode of Dancing With the Stars, which starts at 8 p.m. on ABC, and don’t miss The Real Housewives of Beverly Hills on Bravo TV at 9 p.m.